 My technical specialism is the detection and mapping of pollution across the world.
 I started doing this using data from satellites, and have more recently moved to ground-based and airborne monitoring and some innovative modelling.
-Air quality is the most important environmental risk to the human race in the 21st century, with 92% of the world’s population affected.
-It’s exciting to be able to contribute technical solutions to this critical societal challenge.
+Air quality is the most important environmental risk to the human race in the twenty-first century, with 92% of the world’s population affected.
+It’s exciting to be able to contribute technical solutions to this critical human challenge.

 How did you come to be an EO Detective?

 After doing maths, physics and business studies at A-Level, I first did a degree in international business, and then one in physics and computer science.
 After some early valuable years in industry, I realised that I had to follow my passion for space science, and started a PhD at the age of 27.
 I’ve stayed in the specialist subject of my PhD – air quality research – for the last 15 years, because it has numerous interesting links through to earth observation and wider technology.

 The image shows our model of air quality in Leicester.
 It was created using data from space instruments and other sources, and the calculations needed a range of 3D models and a lot of supercomputing power.